abdifatahmohamad/CS361/task-list-api/README.md

 ### Test Live Link

 To test the task list backend API, it seamlessly hosted on [Render.com](https://render.com/) at [Task List API](https://task-list-api-u4p8.onrender.com/).
-You can use the same curl commands, replacing `http://localhost:3000` with the live link.
+You can use the same curl commands, replacing `http://localhost:3000` with the live link (`https://task-list-api-u4p8.onrender.com/`).

 This README.md file provides detailed instructions for installation, API endpoints, and testing using `curl`.